imonish8/sonora-productivity-app/README.md

 ---
 ## Contributing

 We welcome contributions from developers of all skill levels.
-If you're interested in contributing to Sonora, check out our [Contributing Guidelines](CONTRIBUTING.md) for more information.
+If you're interested in contributing to Sonora, Send PR Directly, for more information contact [E-mail](imonishnule8@gmail.com)

 ## Code of Conduct

-Please note that this project is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that this project is governed by our [Code of Conduct](https://docs.github.com/en/site-policy/github-terms/github-community-code-of-conduct).
 We expect all contributors to adhere to the guidelines outlined in the code of conduct to ensure a welcoming and inclusive environment for everyone.

 ## License